Maharashtra cuts petrol price by Rs 5, diesel by Rs 3

+The Maharashtra government on Thursday decided to reduce the prices of petrol by Rs 5 and diesel by Rs 3.

+The decision was taken at a Cabinet meeting presided over by Chief Minister Eknath Shinde and attended by Deputy Chief Minister Devendra Fadnavis.

-Maharashtra government has decided to reduce value added tax (VAT) on petrol and diesel by Rs 5 and Rs 3 per litre respectively, Chief Minister Eknath Shinde said here on Thursday.
+“The government has reduced the prices of petrol and diesel by Rs 5 and Rs 3, respectively by reducing the VAT component,” Shinde said.

 Shinde informed reporters after a cabinet meeting at Mantralaya that the decision would entail a burden of Rs 6,000 crore on the state exchequer.
 Deputy CM Devendra Fadnavis said the decision was part of the Shiv Sena-BJP government’s commitment to people’s welfare.